New Animal Welfare Law: Liability insurance and mandatory course

 It is essential for:

-• Damage Coverage: Insurance must cover possible damage caused by the pet to third parties.
+- Damage Coverage: The insurance must cover possible damages caused by the pet to third parties.

-• Penalties for Non-Compliance: Failure to comply with this obligation may result in significant legal penalties and fines.
+- Penalties for Non-Compliance: Failure to comply with this obligation may result in legal sanctions and significant fines.

 Completion of a Mandatory Course on Animal Welfare

-The law also requires pet owners to take a mandatory animal welfare course .
+The law also provides for the implementation of a mandatory course on animal welfare for pet owners.
 The course focuses on educating owners on how to properly care for their animals and promote animal welfare.

 Includes:

-• Educational Content: The course addresses topics such as nutrition, health care, environmental enrichment, and animal behavior.
+- Educational Content: The course covers topics such as nutrition, health care, environmental enrichment, and animal behavior.

 New Fines and Penalties for Animal Abuse